-I continued the tradition with my family with a few changes to the basics.
-I like my sugar cookie dough a little thicker.
-And, then there’s my mom’s icing recipe versus mine.
+The sugar cookie tradition continued with my family with a few changes to the basics.
+I like thicker sugar cookie dough than my mom.
+And, then there is the difference between my mom’s icing recipe and mine.
 My mom’s icing was more like a glaze.
-I think she watered it down a bit to frost all of those cookies.
-I needed to find my own royal icing recipe.
+She might have watered it down a bit too much to frost all of those cookies.

-For years I used a sugar cooking icing recipe from Martha Stewart with powdered sugar, a few drops of water and an egg white.
+For years I used a sugar cookie icing recipe from Martha Stewart.
+Martha’s icing recipe was made with powdered sugar, a few drops of water and an egg white.
 The egg white always made me nervous.

 Sidenote: I read this article by a food blogger about the safety of raw eggs.

-Royal Icing Ingredients
+Favorite Royal Icing Recipe

-- 1 pound powdered sugarg
+- 1 pound powdered sugar

 - 1/2 cup water